Page Reviewed / Updated - September 29, 2020

 For the SWFF program, the maximum allowable allowance per eligible individual is $1,500.

-For more information about the VCIL Home Access Program, contact the Vermont Center for Independent Living at 1-800-639-1522 or 802-229-0501.
+For more information about the VCIL Home Access Program or the Sue Williams Freedom Fund, contact the Vermont Center for Independent Living at 1-800-639-1522 or 802-229-0501.
 More information about the HAP program can also be found here, while limited information about the SWFF program can be found here.